The Ultimate Guide to B2B Payments

 3) Where they can get paid (preferably online, in a streamlined process, or using modern technology providing a frictionless payment journey).

-In 2021, B2B transactions are moving online faster than ever, driven, in part, by Covid-19.
+In 2022, achieving the above is as important as ever.
+B2B transactions are moving online faster than ever, driven, in part, by Covid-19.
 Offering a flexible, streamlined, and delightful payment experience is key to succeeding in selling online to other businesses.

 Business transactions take place online, offline, or with a mix of both.
 If you only look at the online slice of B2B transactions, the value of global B2B e-commerce was $21 trillion - and that was in 2018.
 But business commerce, in general, is a very large pie - try 10x larger.
 Global commerce was worth $218 trillion in the same year.
 This means 90% of business transactions are still happening offline.